Installation Guide¶

 az login) - [ ] A CertifyClouds license key (provided by CertifyClouds)

-- [ ] Azure Container Registry (ACR) with the CertifyClouds image imported
+- [ ] Azure Container Registry (ACR) available for the CertifyClouds image

 Step 1: Import the CertifyClouds Image to Your ACR¶